Chapter 9 Performance Measures

 runs_val %>%

-The Type-I error rates of the tests for the aggregation and multi-level modeling approaches are around 5%, as desired.
-The test for the linear regression estimator has Type-I error above the specified \(\alpha\)-level due to the upward bias of the point estimator used in constructing the test.
-The elevated rejection rate might be part of the reason that the linear regression test has higher power than the other procedures.
-It is not entirely fair to compare the power of these testing procedures, because one of them has Type-I error in excess of the desired level.
+The aggregation and multi-level modeling approaches both seem to reject a bit below 0.05, at 0.04, while LR is here at 0.10.
+The test for the linear regression estimator has an elevated Type-I error, probably driven by the upward bias of the point estimator used in constructing the test (see the bias column).
+The elevated rejection rate due to bias might then be part of the reason that the linear regression had higher power than the other procedures in our power example, above.
+If so, it is not entirely fair to compare the power of the three testing procedures, because one of them has Type-I error in excess of the desired level.

 9.5 Relative or Absolute Measures?